 California generally does not permit late fees.
 Even if the fee is stated in the rental agreement, the burden is on the landlord to show that the fee is necessary.
 (See Orozco v.
 Casimiro.)

-Landlords have a duty to catalog and maintain property left behind after the termination of a lease, whether the lease was ended voluntarily or involuntarily.
+Landlords have to catalog and maintain property left behind after the termination of a lease, whether the lease was ended voluntarily or involuntarily.
 Within fifteen (15) days of a tenant exiting the property, the landlord must mail the tenant a description of items left behind and inform them of the need to claim the property.
 The landlord may charge the tenant for the cost of storage while waiting.

 The landlord has a duty of reasonable care to maintain the tenant’s property while in storage.
-If the tenant does not reply or reclaim the property and it is worth less than $700, the landlord may dispose of it in any manner.
+If the tenant does not reply or reclaim the property worth less than $700, the landlord may dispose of it in any manner.
 However, if the property is worth more than $700, the landlord must dispose of it in a sale announced in a circulated publication.
 In either case, the landlord may use the proceeds of the sale to address unpaid obligations but must hold any remaining amount for the tenant for at least thirty (30) days after the sale (Chapter Five).